 Processing your request

-We will advise you about what records we hold that may be relevant to your request.
+You will be advise what records are held that may be relevant to your request.
 Facilitating access to material from the UTV archive depends on the item being available in an accessible format, the condition of the material, and securing permission from the copyright holder.
 Note public access to un-broadcast UTV news and programming is not permitted unless permission is secured from UTV.
-It may take time for us to investigate your request but we will keep you updated on our progress.
+It may take time to investigate your request but you will be kept updated on progress.

 Viewing Material from the UTV Archive

 Once your request has been processed, you can view material from the UTV archive in a viewing facility in PRONI on an appointment basis.
 Appointments must be made at least two weeks before viewing.
 If you need to cancel your appointment, you need to give at least 24 hours’ notice.

 If you are visiting PRONI for the first time, you need to register as a PRONI reader.
 See the registration section of the website for further information.